Dormammu: 2010s

+2020s

+During the "One World Under Doom" storyline, Dormammu learns that Doctor Doom has become the new Sorcerer Supreme in the aftermath of the "Blood Hunt" storyline.
+Noting that Doom is shirking on some of the responsibilities of a Sorcerer Supreme, Dormammu states that now is the time for him to start an invasion from the Dark Dimension.

+Characteristics

 Personality

-Dormammu has been described as "something worse than a demon".
+Dormammu has been described as "something worse than a demon."
 It is unknown exactly how ancient he is, as he inhabits a wholly alien realm, separate from the rest of the Marvel Universe, that defies the laws of physics as understood on Earth.
 He is known to have already existed at the creation of the current demonic netherworlds; to have clashed with Agamotto hundreds of millions of years ago; to have served as the primary enemy of the Vishanti ever since; and to have been considered an extreme threat by the mages of "pre-cataclysm" Atlantis.

-Dormammu is presented as the most powerful and malevolent of "the Faltine", a higher-dimensional mystical energy beings.
+Dormammu is presented as the most powerful and malevolent of "the Faltine", higher-dimensional mystical energy beings.
 Not native to the "Dark Dimension", Dormammu and "his" sibling Umar were exiled for slaying their progenitor "Sinifer" and for their morbid/unclean obsession with physical matter.
 They journeyed to the Dark Dimension in search of experience, and assumed corporeal forms.
 Dormammu merged with the local "Flames of Regency" to further enhance his power, and returned to an energy state, whereas Umar had grown accustomed to physical pleasure.
 After imprisoning the horde of marauding virtually unstoppable Mindless Ones, Dormammu enslaved the entire realm and demanded worship as its sole deity.
 He continued to gradually merge other mystical universes to his own, while spreading his worship to any sorcerers throughout the multiverse who invoked his powers.

 The character is sometimes shown as incredibly patient, with certain plots to achieve his goals spanning billions of years, whereas others are planned far more recently or even improvised through opportunity.
 Although extremely intelligent, with tremendous knowledge of the mystic arts, he is overwhelmingly arrogant, generally does not adapt well to sudden confusion and unexpected developments, and has a tendency to gloat over technically outmatched foes rather than swiftly finish them off.
 What makes Dormammu different from other prominent Marvel supervillains is that he has been shown as fully capable of personally defeating cosmic entities, even without external power sources and outside of the "Dark Dimension".

-Originally genderless siblings, Dormammu and his sister Umar have an unpredictable love-hate relationship.
+Dormammu and his sister Umar have an unpredictable love-hate relationship.
 Sometimes loyal and collaborative, other times they gladly betray each other or take the other's power for themselves.
 Umar has an occasional tendency to sarcastically puncture her brother's obsessive histrionics with more pragmatic sadistic hedonism.

 Writer Keith Giffen has described them as "Donnie and Marie from hell.
 The brother-sister sibling rivalry relationship blown up to nightmarish, universe-shattering proportions."
 Nevertheless, Dormammu is "completely inhuman", the kind of character that "commits mass murder... on a whim".